-For a segment\name, you specify any number of section\attribute\values in any order, each separated by a space.
+For a segment name, you specify any number of section attribute values in any order, each separated by a space.
 (At most, one section attribute value is allowed for each section attribute.)
-You can also specify that the section must come from a certain .o file(s) via the file\name substitutable.
-The section attributes and their valid values are as follows:
+You can also specify that the section must come from a certain .o file(s) via the file name substitutable.
+The section attributes and their valid values are shown in the following table.